 The different features are meant to be indicators or red flags of fakeness, each piece of online content should be analyzed in terms of all the features to determine where it belongs in our taxonomy.
 Importantly, these indicators or red flags are not, in and of themselves, deterministic of a type of content.
 Instead, the combination of several indicators can enable an algorithm to estimate the relative probability of a piece of content belonging to one of the eight categories in our taxonomy.
 For example, real news sometimes also has punctuation or spelling mistakes, nevertheless false information is more likely to possess these characteristics.
 Likewise, well-known credible news sources sometimes get facts wrong, but the likelihood of false news is higher if the source was an unknown URL.
 Because there are many overlapping factors, we identified different types of characteristics to assess the content in a holistic manner and calculate the likelihood of content belonging to a particular category in our taxonomy.

-For example, the different features in our taxonomy can be built into sequences of yes/ no questions (See example in Table 9) conditioned on input features to build Decision Tree algorithms (See Figure 1).
+For example, the different features in our taxonomy can be built into sequences of yes/ no questions (See example in Table 9) conditioned on input features to build various supervised learning models such as Naïve Bayes, Linear Regression, or Support Vector Machines.
+Among many popular supervised learning models, in particular, consider the Decision Tree model (See Figure 1), which is one of the simplest learning models, yet is intuitive to interpret the classification result.
 The combination of features will indicate where on the taxonomy a particular content will stand based on probabilistic calculations.
 For instance, as illustrated in Table 9, if a content is not fact-checked, emotionally charged, written in narrative style, sources are not verified, there are inconsistencies with the registration date, and it comes from an unknown source, the content is more likely to be flagged as “false news” than if the content meets all of the aforementioned criteria, but is fact-checked, uses verified sources, comes from a known source, and does not have registration inaccuracies (in which case, the content might be categorized as “commentary”).